Table of Contents

 - In a population, the frequency of alleles can be indicated by p2 + q2 + 2pq = 1, where p2 is the frequency of homozygous dominant genotype, q2 is the frequency of recessive genotype and 2pq is the frequency of heterozygous genotype.

-You just read about Hardy Weinberg law, its assumptions and applications.
+You just read about Hardy Weinberg equilibrium, its assumptions and applications.
 Find other interesting concepts important for NEET, at BYJU’S.